-IB History

-HEAD OF DEPARTMENT: Mr S Kinder (skinder@greshams.com)
+IB History (Higher and Standard Level) HEAD OF DEPARTMENT: Mr S Kinder (skinder@greshams.com)

 Entry Requirements A grade 5 or better in GCSE History would be preferred.
 What is essential is enthusiasm, commitment, and enjoyment of reading and a genuine interest in the subject.
 Where next?
 History degrees leave open many careers pathways including the law, administration, journalism, the civil service, general management, banking, marketing, accountancy and the commercial sector.
 Employers continue to value the literary, analytical and linguistic skills with which strong pupils of History are endowed.
 History remains a popular and competitive subject for a university degree and OGs are or have recently read History at the following universities: Aberdeen, Bangor, Bristol, Cambridge, Cardiff, Durham, Edinburgh, Essex, Exeter, Leeds, Oxford, Newcastle, Sussex, Warwick and the UEA.
-In the past decade, half a dozen pupils have read History at Oxford or Cambridge.
-History remains very well respected as a qualification because it requires effective oral and written communication and the ability to synthesise, analyse and evaluate demanding material.
+In the past decade, half a dozen pupils have read History at Oxford or Cambridge. and written communication and the ability to synthesise, analyse and evaluate demanding material.